-Senior leaders are tasked with providing opportunities through which staff members are able to showcase their innovation, ideas and leadership potential.
-Specific opportunities are tracking through employee EPMS planning stages or individual development plans.
-SC Housing encourages all managers and emerging leaders to complete leadership development programs that are offered at the state and agency level as well as function-specific training and certifications.
-Employees who think progressively and are not constrained by convention or status quo, who are creative and foster an inventive atmosphere that is receptive and adaptive to new and different ideas, who are solution- and goal-oriented and who seek out opportunities to improve processes and procedures are rewarded with opportunities to attend skill-building workshops and conferences, such as those offered through the National Council of State Housing Agencies (NCSHA).
+Senior leaders provide opportunities through which staff members are able to showcase their innovation, ideas and leadership potential.
+SC State Housing encourages all managers to complete the Associate and Certified Public Manager program as well as function-specific training and certifications.
+Employees who think progressively and are not constrained by convention or status quo, who are creative and foster an inventive atmosphere that is receptive and adaptive to new and different ideas, who are solution- and goal-oriented and who seek out opportunities to improve processes and procedures are rewarded with opportunities to attend skill-building workshops and conferences, such as those offered through National Council of State Housing Agencies (NCSHA).